Grilled Catfish Recipes For Authentic Southern Eating

 How to Grill Catfish Fillets

 Fresh catfish fillets are pretty easy to source.
 Look for fillets weighing from 4oz to 6oz.
 Ensure the fillets are firm to the touch and pale in color.
-Steer clear of catfish fillets with discolorations or dark spots.
-Also, avoid any fish fillets that smell overly fishy.

-Here’s how to grill your fillets the easy way.
+Here’s how to grill your fillets the easy way:

 - Heat your outdoor grill or your grill pan to medium high (375F to 425F)